-Water is also part of the landscape, with first the vast Grand Large basin connected to the channel, and 7 bodies of water evenly spread on the site site: river, lakes and ponds that rainwater fed over centuries.
+Water is also part of the scenery, above all the huge basin of Grand Large, linked to the canal, and seven stretches of water harmoniously spread over the site.
+These include a river, and lakes and ponds that have been filled by rainwater over the centuries.

-The site is characterized by the presence of beech, chestnut, oak, birch and species such as the wood anemone and bluebells.
+The site is notable for the presence of beech, chestnut, oak, birch and species like wood anemone and bluebells.

-Close to the pond, the rich soil is covered by thousands of ornamental plants.
+Not far from the lake, the very rich ground is covered with ornamental plants.

-On other plots of land, we find an oak grove, and, south of the forest, birch, aspen, hazel or willow.
+On other plots of land, one can see an oak grove and, to the south of the wood, birch, aspen, hazel and willow trees.

-In this park, where stand these old trees, the tawny owl has found an environment conducive to its development.
-You can also find small game, such as rabbits or pheasants, and many other birds such as the yellowhammer, the green woodpecker, tit, the cuckoo, the shore swallow, kingfishers rare species such as the bullfinch, the cuckoo, the bluethroat and the reed bunting.
+In this park planted with old trees, the tawny owl has found an environment where it can thrive.
+You will also come across small game, such as rabbits and pheasants, many kinds of birds such as the yellowhammer, green woodpecker, tit, cuckoo, sand martin, kingfisher and rare species such as the bullfinch, grey cuckoo, bluethroat and the reed bunting.